vansh-seth/Web-tech-lab/Notes/Paragraph/Readme.md

 ## HTML Horizontal Rules

-The `<hr>` tag defines a thematic break in an HTML page, and is most often displayed as a horizontal rule.

-The `<hr>` element is used to separate content (or define a change) in an HTML page:
+The `<hr>` tag defines a thematic break in an HTML page, usually displayed as a horizontal rule to separate content or define a change.

 ### Example
 ```html
 <h1>This is heading 1</h1>
 <p>This is some text.</p>